-A dry eye happens when you can’t produce enough tears and maintain a sufficient tear layer.
-Natural tears of the eye are made up with three layers:
+A dry eye is the inability to produce enough tears and maintain a sufficient tear layer.
+Natural tears of the eye are made up of three layers:

-A plug is used to close the duct that drains tears out of the eye.
+Temporary punctal occlusion – A plug is used to close the duct the drains tears out of the eye.
 A dissolving plug is inserted into the tear drain of the lower eyelid to determine whether permanent plugs can provide an adequate supply of tears.

-Restasis is the only prescription eye drop approved for treatment of chronic dry eye.
-It works by increasing the volume of tears produced by the lacrimal gland.
+Restasis – Restasis is the only prescription eye drop approved for treatment of chronic dry eye.
+It works by increase the volume of tears produced by the lacrimal gland.

 Steroid and nutritional supplements – Steroid eye drops are used for short periods to help up-regulate tear production.
 Studies suggest that the steroid decreases inflammation of the lacrimal gland, thus making it work at an optimal level.
 There is also growing evidence that the oral intake of fish oil and omega-3 supplements is very helpful to those suffering with dry eye.